Implant, Cosmetic & Family Dentist Serving Aurora, Centennial, Parker, Green Valley Ranch & Nearby Areas of Colorado

-Dr. Baltz and Dr. Rowe offer a fun atmosphere, which eases dental anxiety and a strong doctor-patient relationship from the start.
-We serve several generations of families in the Aurora area, which shows how much our patients trust our expertise.
-If you are anxious about receiving dental implants, we can discuss sedation options, including complimentary nitrous oxide and/or conscious oral sedation, which can help quell discomfort.
+Dr. Baltz and Dr. Rowe offer a light-hearted atmosphere, which eases dental anxiety and creates a strong doctor-patient relationship from the start.
+We have served several generations of families in the Aurora area, which shows how much our patients trust our expertise over time.
+If you are anxious about receiving dental implants, we can discuss complimentary sedation options.
+These options include complimentary nitrous oxide and/or conscious oral sedation, which can help quell anxiety and discomfort.

-You will receive high-quality care starting with your consultation and initial exam.
-We are a proud family dentistry practice and believe in full transparency when it comes to the price and process of dental implants and other dentistry services.
-Our dentists do a “show and tell” to make sure you understand how your procedure is performed.
-Your treatment plan will take into consideration your aesthetic goals for your smile, how we’ll accomplish them, and the total cost to you.
+We ensure you will receive high-quality care starting with your initial exam and consultation.
+We are a proud family dental practice and believe in full transparency when it comes to the price and process of dental implants and other dentistry services.
+Our dentists can “show and tell” using models to make sure you understand how your procedure is performed.
+Your treatment plan will take into consideration your cosmetic and functional goals for your smile, how we’ll accomplish them, and the total cost to you.

 If you’re missing one or more teeth, please contact our experienced dentists at Highpoint Dental Care in Aurora today at 303-617-9100 to see if dental implants are right for you.
 If dental implants are not right for you, we can still provide you with a more traditional solution.
-We provide cosmetic, family, and restorative dentistry to patients in the Aurora, Colorado area including Parker, Green Valley Ranch, and Centennial.
+We provide cosmetic, family, and restorative dentistry to patients in the Aurora, Colorado area; including Parker, Green Valley Ranch, and Centennial.